Volunteer as a listener

 What support and training will I receive?

-Volunteers will be given a mobile phone.
+• Volunteers are provided with a mobile phone.

-Volunteering and claiming Universal Credit
+Volunteering and Universal Credit

-If you get Universal Credit, your volunteering can count to up to half the time you agree to spend looking for and preparing for work in your Claimant Commitment.
+If you get Universal Credit, your volunteering can count towards up to half the time you agree to spend looking for and preparing for work in your Claimant Commitment.
+Tell the office that pays your benefits about any volunteering before you start and check the official guidance.

 How do I apply?

-Contact details
+Contact us

 I have really enjoyed my time with the listening service and I am sad to go!
 It has been such a rewarding and enriching experience.
 Everyone working for Bethel is an inspiration, it’s a great organisation and everyone’s commitment is beautiful.